Mentors and Induction Tutors

 This role is suitable for an experienced teacher or middle leader.

 The mentor role is there to support an ECT through their Induction.
 ECTs are entitled to weekly mentor discussions in year 1, and bi-weekly in year 2.
-The sessions should last around 1 hour and the content and guidance for sessions will be listed in the mentor handbook.
+The sessions should last around 1 hour and the content and guidance for sessions will be listed in the Teach First Mentor Handbook which is shared during the Welcome Conference.

 Induction Tutors

-This role is suited for a senior leader or Headteacher.
+This role is suitable for a senior leader or Headteacher.

-The Induction Tutor, also known as the Induction Lead or Coordinator, is responsible for the whole school’s ECF programme.
-This includes registering ECTs and mentors for their training and induction.
+The Induction Tutor, also known as the Induction Lead or Coordinator, is responsible for the induction process inline with the Early Career Teacher Entitlement (ECTE).
+This includes registering ECTs for their training and statutory induction.
+Mentors also have to be registered for training and linked to the ECT, via the DfE Portal.